-- (1) ORS 472.211 allows the Commission to issue a dispenser license to a tour boat owner or operator.
-The statute also allows the Commission to waive a regulation for a tour boat operator or owner that would otherwise apply to a commercial establishment. - (2) The Commission may allow more than one tour boat to be operated under one dispenser license if: - (a) The licensee owns or leases the tour boats.
-The Commission does not license a tour boat operator's agent or representative; - (b) Each boat is a "tour boat" as defined by ORS 472.211 (2); - (c) The licensee notifies the Commission in writing at least 10 days before adding an additional tour boat to be operated under the license; - (d) The licensee meets all applicable licensing criteria. - (3) Requirements for boats that will be in Oregon waters 90 days or less in a calendar year: - (a) Law Orientation.
-The applicant or legal representative must attend an OLCC Law Orientation Class; - (b) Server Education.
-The applicant or designee, as defined in OAR 845-005-0200, must successfully complete an approved Alcohol Server Education Program; - (c) Service Permits.
+(1) ORS 471.182 allows the Commission to issue a Full On-Premises Sales license to a tour boat owner or operator.
+The statute also allows the Commission to waive a regulation for a tour boat operator or owner that would otherwise apply to a commercial establishment.

+(2) The Commission may allow more than one tour boat to be operated under one Full On-Premises Sales license if:

+(a) The licensee owns or leases the tour boats.
+The Commission does not license a tour boat operators agent or representative;

+(b) Each boat is a tour boat as defined by ORS 471.182(2)(c);

+(c) The licensee notifies the Commission in writing at least 10 days before adding an additional tour boat to be operated under the license;

+(d) The licensee meets all applicable licensing criteria.

+(3) Requirements for boats that will be in Oregon waters 90 days or less in a calendar year:

+(a) Law Orientation.
+The applicant or legal representative must attend an OLCC Law Orientation Class.

+(b) Server Education.
+The applicant or designee, as defined in OAR 845-009-0075, must successfully complete an approved Alcohol Server Education Program.

+(c) Service Permits.
 Except for those covered by subsection (3)(b), the Commission waives the service permit requirement for alcohol servers and for those who supervise the sale or service of alcohol.
-However, the applicant, licensee or Server Education designee must ensure that all alcohol servers, and those who supervise the sale of service of alcohol, read the OLCC brochure, What Every Volunteer Alcohol Server Needs to Know; - (d) Minor Postings.
+However, the applicant, licensee or Server Education designee must ensure that all alcohol servers, and those who supervise the sale of service of alcohol, read the OLCC brochure, What Every Volunteer Alcohol Server Needs to Know.

+(d) Minor Postings.
 The Commission generally does not assign minor postings.
-However, the Commission instructs tour boat licensees that minors must not be in areas with drinking environments during the hours that drinking predominates. - (4) Requirements for boats that will be in Oregon waters over 90 days in a calendar year: - (a) Law Orientation.
-The applicant or legal representative must attend an OLCC Law Orientation Class; - (b) Server Education.
-The applicant or designee, as defined in OAR 845-005-0200, must successfully complete an approved Alcohol Server Education Program; - (c) Service Permits.
-The licensee, applicant, or Server Education designee must ensure that all employees engaged in the sale or service of alcohol, or supervising the sale or service of alcohol, have - (d) Minor Postings.
-The Commission assigns minor postings according to the Minor Posting rule, OAR 845-006-0040. - (5) Additional Standards.
-ORS 472.211 sets certain standards for tour boat licenses and also allows the Commission to waive regulations for tour boat licenses that would otherwise apply to a commercial establishment.
-The following standards apply to tour boat applicants and licensees:
+However, the Commission instructs tour boat licensees that minors must not be in areas with drinking environments during the hours that drinking predominates.

+(4) Requirements for boats that will be in Oregon waters over 90 days in a calendar year:

+(a) Law Orientation.
+The applicant or legal representative must attend an OLCC Law Orientation Class.

+(b) Server Education.
+The applicant or designee, as defined in OAR 845-009-0075, must successfully complete an approved Alcohol Server Education Program.

+(c) Service Permits.
+The licensee, applicant, or Server Education designee must ensure that all employees engaged in the sale or service of alcohol, or supervising the sale or service of alcohol, have a service permit.
-- (a) A tour boat licensee does not need to: - (A) Designate regular meal hours; - (B) Operate a minimum number of days per week; or - (C) Have regular hours of operation. - (b) A tour boat licensee may: - (A) Operate on a charter basis; - (B) Contract with a caterer to provide food.
-If the caterer provides food to the tour boat for direct compensation, the caterer does not have a licensable interest in the business.
-If the caterer provides food or kitchen service on board and has a licensable interest in the business as defined in OAR 845-005-0011, the caterer must be a colicensee - (c) ORS 472.211 requires a tour boat licensee, during the times alcohol is served or consumed, to provide at least three different types of food, exclusive of sandwiches.
-The law also requires tour boat licensees to serve regular meals as required by the Commission.
-The meals may be prepared and cooked off the tour boat.
-The Commission will consider that a tour boat licensee is serving regular meals if the licensee serves at least three types of meals that meet the requirements of OAR 845-006-0032(2)(c), Food Service Requirements for Dispenser Class A, Dispenser Class C and Seasonal Dispenser Licenses. - (6) Liquor Liability.
-An applicant for a tour boat license must meet the liquor liability requirement as required in ORS 471.218 and OAR 845-005-0100. - (7) The Commission may refuse a license or renewal application from a tour boat operator who does not meet the standards of this rule.

-[Publications: The publication(s) referenced to in this rule are available from the agency.]
+(d) Minor Postings.
+The Commission assigns minor postings according to the Minor Posting rule, OAR 845-006-0340.

 Stat.
+Auth.: ORS 471, including ORS 471.030, ORS 471.040, ORS 471.730(1) & ORS 471.730(5)

+Certificate of Authority Holder's Sales Employees

+For the purposes of ORS 471.162(3), a Certificate of Authority holder is a licensee of the Commission authorized to sell and ship malt beverages and wine to licensed Oregon wholesalers.
+Employees of a Certificate of Authority holder may sell alcoholic beverages on the employers behalf to licensed Oregon wholesalers.

-Auth.: ORS 471 & ORS 472, including ORS 471.030, ORS 471.730(1), ORS 471.730(5), ORS 472.030, ORS 472.060(1) & ORS 472.060(2)(d)
+Stat.
+Auth.: ORS 471, including ORS 471.030, ORS 471.040, ORS 471.730(1) & ORS 471.730(5)

-Hist.: OLCC 6-1997, f.
-2-28-97, cert. ef.
-3-15-97; OLCC 12-1998, f.
-12-10-98, cert. ef.
-1-1-99
+Hist .: OLCC 19-2000, f.
+12-6-00, cert. ef.
+1-1-01